Drug information provided by: Merative, Micromedex®

 While you are being treated with certolizumab, and after you stop treatment with it, do not have any immunizations (vaccines) without your doctor's approval.
 Certolizumab may lower your body's resistance and the vaccine may not work as well or you might get the infection the vaccine is meant to prevent.
 In addition, you should not be around other persons living in your household who receive live virus vaccines because there is a chance they could pass the virus on to you.
 Some examples of live vaccines include measles, mumps, influenza (nasal flu vaccine), poliovirus (oral form), rotavirus, and rubella.
 Do not get close to them and do not stay in the same room with them for very long.
 If you have questions about this, talk to your doctor.

-Check with your doctor right away if you have symptoms of liver problems such as yellow skin or eyes, dark brown-colored urine, right-sided stomach pain, fever, or severe tiredness.
+Check with your doctor right away if you have symptoms of liver problems, such as yellow skin or eyes, dark brown-colored urine, right-sided stomach pain, fever, or severe tiredness.

 This medicine may cause other unwanted effects that may not occur until months or years after this medicine is used.
-A small number of people (including children and teenagers) who have used this type of medicine have developed certain types of cancer (eg, leukemia, skin cancer).
+A small number of people (including children and teenagers) who have used this type of medicine have developed certain types of cancer (eg, lymphoma, leukemia, skin cancer).
 Some patients developed a rare type of cancer called lymphoma.
 Talk with your doctor if you have unusual bleeding, bruising, or weakness, swollen lymph nodes in the neck, underarms, or groin, or unexplained weight loss.
 Also, check with your doctor right away if your skin has red, scaly patches, or raised bumps that are filled with pus.

 Certolizumab may cause serious allergic reactions.
-Check with your doctor right away if you have a rash, itching, dizziness, fainting, or lightheadedness, swelling of the face, throat, legs, or feet, or troubled breathing after you receive the medicine.
+Check with your doctor right away if you have a rash, itching, dizziness, fainting, or lightheadedness, swelling of the face, throat, legs, or feet, or troubled breathing after you use the medicine.

 Make sure any doctor or dentist who treats you knows that you are using this medicine.
 This medicine may affect the results of certain medical tests.